llpeterson/applications/infrastructure.md

-other hand, OpenConfig is primarily an effort to define a common set of data models for network devices, roughly similar to the role MIB plays in the SNMP world, except OpenConfig is (1) model-based, using YANG, and (2) equally focused on monitoring and configuation.
+other hand, OpenConfig is primarily an effort to define a common set of data models for network devices, roughly similar to the role MIB plays in the SNMP world, except OpenConfig is (1) model-based, using YANG, and (2) equally focused on monitoring and configuration.